BioBoost/object-oriented-programming-using-java/README.md

 Most of the material used in this course is created by Nico De Witte.
 However some paragraphs, definitions, examples, images, ... may be copied from other online sources.
 In that case a reference can be found in the Sources chapter or as a footnote.

 Check out my github repos: https://github.com/BioBoost

+## Requirements

+To follow along you will at least need to install Java and an IDE like NetBeans.